Skip to main content

 “I wish we right ho.”
 She said it like a prayer.
 “I wish we could do something…”

-They spent the night concentrating on their plan, they were more comfortable with that than planning their life ahead.
-None knew when amidst the planning they felt sleepy.
-Heer was jotting down a list and reading aloud from his tab when she frowned at the lack of response and stared at his side.
+They spent the night concentrating on their plan; they were more comfortable with that than planning their life ahead.
+No one knew when, amidst the planning, they felt sleepy.
+Heer was jotting down a list and reading aloud from his tablet when she frowned at the lack of response and stared at his side.
 A smile appeared on her lips as she watched him in deep sleep, mouth open like a baby.
 She turned off the bedside lamp after thanking God for that day.

 Pratap appeared behind her as she smiled at the photographs absentmindedly.